Organisation of FSLs, NCRB and NICFS

 NCRB: crime data, CCTNS and the fingerprint backbone

-The National Crime Records Bureau (NCRB) was established on 11 March 1986 under the Ministry of Home Affairs to serve as the national repository of crime statistics and to act as a central agency for fingerprint and crime data.
+The National Crime Records Bureau (NCRB)was established on 11 March 1986 under the Ministry of Home Affairs to serve as the national repository of crime statistics and to act as a central agency for fingerprint and crime data.
 The bureau is headed by a Director General of police rank, and is headquartered at East Block 7, R K Puram, New Delhi.
-NTA loves NCRB MCQs because the bureau owns several distinct flagship products that look similar at first read.
+The bureau owns several distinct flagship products that are worth distinguishing clearly.

-NCRB also runs NAFIS (National Automated Fingerprint Identification System), launched in 2022 as the successor to FACTS, which assigns a unique 10-digit National Fingerprint Number to every arrested person and enables nationwide latent-print searches.
-The bureau additionally hosts IFCN (Inter-operable Criminal Justice System) dashboards, the Talash missing-persons and unidentified-bodies database, and ITSSO (Investigation Tracking System for Sexual Offences)
+NCRB also runs NAFIS (National Automated Fingerprint Identification System)launched in 2022 as the successor to FACTS, which assigns a unique 10-digit National Fingerprint Number to every arrested person and enables nationwide latent-print searches.
+The bureau additionally hosts IFCN (Inter-operable Criminal Justice System)dashboards, the Talash missing-persons and unidentified-bodies database, and ITSSO (Investigation Tracking System for Sexual Offences)for monitoring rape investigation timelines under the BNS 2023.

 NICFS, NFSU and BPR&D: training, research and police modernisation